Skip to main content

 Liberal Returns Policies

 Approximately 49% of online retailers offer free return shipping.
 This makes sense when you consider that 67% of customers check the returns policies before they even consider purchasing from a brand.
 These liberal returns policies are forcing brands to up their game in the reverse logistics department.
 It’s the price of doing business online.
-Customers are starting to expect a streamlined returns process when they purchase online, so don’t neglect this part of your eCommerce fulfillment process, you’ll be losing a lot of business.
+Customers are starting to expect a streamlined returns process when they purchase online, so don’t neglect this part of your eCommerce fulfillment process; you’ll be losing a lot of business.
 Brands with a loyal following focus a great deal on making their refund and return process as painless as possible for their customers.

 Get Access to More Customers

 However, unhappy customers trying to return an item they are dissatisfied with is probably what costs brands the most in damaged reputation.
 Reverse logistics eat cash and time.
 Spending more time and money to streamline this process is not intuitive to all eCommerce business owners.
-But by using a 3rd party fulfillment company you can spare yourself the headache of having to set up an entire department to deal with returns.
-With a more lenient returns policy, you will also gain access to customers that previously opted out of buying your products due to a strict returns policy.
-You can change the expected negative experience of the transaction to one that pleasantly surprises and will win you a customer for life.
+But by using a third-party fulfillment company, you can spare yourself the headache of having to set up an entire department to deal with returns.

 Simplify the Process

 An effective returns management solution will have an online RMA (Return Merchandise Authorization) option.
 This can also be handled by the 3rd party fulfillment center that you plan to use.
-It enables customers to select the items that they want to return and also give valuable feedback and reasons for the return request.
+It enables customers to select the items that they want to return and also gives valuable feedback and reasons for the return request.
 Instead of avoiding communication with the customer, like so many traditional brands, take this opportunity to gain as much insight into your customer’s behavior and the state of your product.
 This information will prove very valuable down the line, and help you make decisions that impact the profitability of your business.

 Recommerce, a growing trend that is transforming consumption through reuse, is becoming an increasingly attractive business model.
 It explores the “second lifecycle” of products on secondary markets.
 If you are selling a product that loses value over time, you can still recoup some of the losses from a returned item on a market aimed at consumers looking for these discounted products.